ep1cman/unifi-protect-backup/README.md

                                   Subsequent missing events will be downloaded (e.g. a missed event)  [default: False] --download-rate-limit FLOAT     Limit how events can be downloaded in one minute.
-Disabled by default
-  --help                          Show this message and exit.
+Disabled by default --max-event-length INTEGER      Only download events shorter than this maximum length, in seconds  [default: 7200] --help                          Show this message and exit.
 ```